apache/cordova-docs/www/docs/en/2.9.0/guide/overview/index.md

 platform-specific SDK tools, which may provide a richer set of options.
 <!-- XREF
-(See the Platform Guides for details about each platform's SDK tool set.)
+(See the <a href="../getting-started/index.html">Platform Guides</a> for details about each platform's SDK tool set.)
 XREF -->
 An SDK environment is more appropriate if you want implement a hybrid app that mixes web-based and native application components.